Regularity of area minimizing currents III: blow-up: Boundedness of the frequency

 \begin{proof} Consider the first alternative.
 We claim that for every $r>0$ there is a radius $0<\rho < r$ such that $\bH (\rho) = \bH_{j_0} (\rho)>0$.
 Otherwise $N_{j_0}$ vanishes identically on some $\cB_r$.
-By \cite[Propositions~3.1 and 3.4]{DS4} and the condition (Stop), this is possible only if no cube of the Whitney decomposition $\mathscr{W}^{(j_0)}$ intersects the projection of $\cB_r$ onto the plane $\pi$ (the reference plane for the construction of the center manifold).
+By \cite[Propositions~3.1 and 3.4]{DS4} and Proposition \ref{p:flattening}(iii) this is possible only if no cube of the Whitney decomposition $\mathscr{W}^{(j_0)}$ intersects the projection of $\cB_r$ onto the plane $\pi$ (the reference plane for the construction of the center manifold).
 But then $T_{j_0}$ would coincide with $Q\a{\cM}$ in $\B_{3r/4}$ and $0$ would be a regular point of $T_{j_0}$ and, therefore, of $T$.

 Next we claim that $\bH (r)>0$ for every $r\leq \rho$.
 If not, let $r_0$ be the largest zero of $\bH$ which is smaller than $\rho$.
 By Theorem \ref{t:frequency}, there is a constant $C$ such that $\bI (r) \leq C (1+ \bI (\rho))$ for every $r \in ]r_0,\rho[$.
 By letting $r\downarrow r_0$, we then conclude